tanushyadav11/Airline-project/README.md

 # Airline-project
-This project is about the satisfaction level of all the passengers who were on board with the airline.
+This project is about the satisfaction level of all the passengers who were travelling with the airline.